 Best Twitter API for Market Research

-What teams usually mean when they search for the best Twitter / X API for market research
+What teams usually mean when they search for the best Twitter / X API for market research or lightweight consumer intelligence

 Research fitSource contextRepeatable outputFaster validation